Baptism: 18 November 1844, in Chunar,

 Q. And yet you became his clerk

 A. Yes.
 I never accepted bills for him.
-I have been a merchant, and
+I have been a merchant, and became

-and then went to Great Winchester-street.
+to Great Winchester-street.

-Married: Charlotte Tilney Long on 15
+Married: Charlotte Tilney Long on 15 March

 1824, in Aligarh, Bengal, India Asiatic Journal Sept 1824 p317 MARRIAGES.
 March 15.
 At Ally Ghur, Lieut.